zacharyc/airkit-book/book.md

 #### Organization

 This section under settings is used to modify organization settings.
-You can see the organizations name, adjust the Authenticaiton properties on the organization as well as modify white label settings.
+You can see the organizations name, adjust the Authentication properties on the organization as well as modify white label settings.

 #### SAML

 Use this section to upload SAML file specifications for additional forms of logging into an app.

+#### Notifiers

+Specify Organization level notifications to go to specified people by email or phone.

 ## Builders {#builders}